 The North Carolina Department of Health and Human Services (NCDHHS) has been monitoring and responding to the outbreak of Coronavirus Disease 2019 (COVID-19) in conjunction with federal, state and local agencies.

-The Cabarrus County Convention and Visitors Bureau is closely monitoring the outbreak of COVID-19 through the NCDHHS, CDC, WHO, and Cabarrus Health Alliance, and is communicating updates as they become available.
+The Cabarrus County Convention & Visitors Bureau is closely monitoring the COVID-19 situation through the Cabarrus Health Alliance, NCDHHS, and CDC and is communicating updates as they become available.
 For the latest information on COVID-19, we encourage visitors and residents to visit these sources.

 - Wear, Wait, Wash to Continue Slowing the Spread of COVID-19